SteveViss/PR-GSFE01/README.md

 # Class GSFE01
 ## PR Statistics

-Guillaume Blanchet & Steve Vissault
+F. Guillaume Blanchet & Steve Vissault

 ## How to get a pdf version